Welcome to Castlecoote House

 Castlecoote House offers the visitor a chance to stay in a beautiful restored early Georgian Palladian mansion built on the grounds of a ruined 16th century castle.
 It has been lovingly restored by some of Ireland’s finest craftsmen.
 The result is a romantic hideaway which combines elegant 18th century architecture, beautiful Georgian features, fine plaster work ceilings and marble fireplaces with the 21st century luxuries of whirlpool spa baths and under floor heating.

 The house is in a beautiful location, set amid woodlands with the river Suck flowing beside it.
-It is a perfect location for anglers as the river Suck is renowned for its trout and coarse fishing.
+It is the perfect location for anglers as the river Suck is renowned for its trout and coarse fishing.
 Nearby is the Suck Valley Way, a series of scenic, tranquil walk ways along the banks of the river Suck.

 Castlecoote House is the home of the Percy French Festival, an annual event that takes place each year celebrating the works of William Percy French, a famous Roscommon entertainer and songwriter.
 This years Percy French Festival takes place from the 5th-7th July (download the 2017 brochure).